 How to fix it

-Step 1: Remove the succulent from its pot, and check for rotting roots.
-Any mushy or blackened roots should be trimmed away using sterile scissors.
+Step 1: Remove the succulent from its pot and check for rotting roots.
+Any mushy or blackened roots need to be trimmed away.

-Step 2: Let the succulent air out for a day or two to ensure all moisture is gone.
+Step 2: Let it air out for a day or two to get rid of all the moisture.

-Step 3: Repot the succulent in dry, well-draining soil and a pot with drainage holes.
-Hold off on watering for at least a week.
+Step 3: Repot your succulent in soil that drains well and is dry.
+Make sure the pot you’re putting it in has good drainage and drainage holes.
+Don’t water it for at least a week.

 Underwatered Succulent